What You Will Learn:

-- Primary handgun (Additional handguns are optional.
+- Your primary handgun.
+Additional handguns are optional.
 Qualification with two handguns is included in the course fee.
-Any additional firearms you wish to qualify with are $25.00 each.
-(Note: A total of 5 firearms may be added to each Ventura County issued CCA CCW Permit.)
+Any additional firearms you wish to qualify with will cost $25.00 each.
+(Note: A total of 5 firearms may be added to each Ventura County-issued CA CCW Permit.)

-- Extra Magazines (in order to keep up with the pace of fire during drills and qualification, please have at least 4 magazines for each firearm you wish to use.
-You can get by with less, but you will need to reload your magazines quickly during the drills so that you do not hold up the rest of the class.)
+- Extra Magazines.
+In order to keep up with the pace of fire during drills and qualification, please have additional magazines for each firearm you wish to use.

 - 400 Total Rounds of Ammunition.
-This includes the required number of rounds for both the training drills and shooting qualification that will span across the two day course.
+This includes the required number of rounds for both the training drills and shooting qualification.
 If you will be shooting firearms that are chambered for different cartridges, you will need a minimum of 50 rounds for each firearm you wish to qualify with.
 You may run the training drills with whichever firearm you choose, but the shooting qualification must be done with the firearm you've applied to put on your permit.